MicrosoftDocs/architecture-center/docs/solution-ideas/articles/hybrid-cross-cloud-scaling-content.md

 1. The client sends a request to the cloud application.
 1. Traffic Manager uses DNS to direct the client requests to the appropriate service endpoint based on a traffic-routing method.
 Traffic Manager also provides health monitoring for every endpoint.
-1. The instance of the cloud application chosen by Traffic Manager processes the request.
+1. The instance of the cloud application chosen by Traffic Manager process the request.

 ### Components